karthikgs220/StringTDD/README.md

 7. Using TDD, Add a method to StringCalculator called public int GetCalledCount() that returns how many times Add() was invoked.

-8. (.NET Only) Using TDD, Add an event to the StringCalculator class named public event Action<string, int> AddOccured , that is triggered after every Add() call.

-9. Numbers bigger than 1000 should be ignored, for example:
+8. Numbers bigger than 1000 should be ignored, for example:
 2 + 1001 == 2

-10. Delimiters can be of any length with the following format:
+9. Delimiters can be of any length with the following format:
 “//[delimiter]\n”
 for example:
 “//[***]\n1***2***3” == 6

-11. Allow multiple delimiters like this:
+10. Allow multiple delimiters like this:
 “//[delim1][delim2]\n”
 for example
 “//[*][%]\n1*2%3” == 6.

-12. make sure you can also handle multiple delimiters with length longer than one char for example
+11. make sure you can also handle multiple delimiters with length longer than one char for example
 “//[**][%%]\n1**2%%3” == 6.